Lowe's hires Canadian lobbyist for Rona deal

-(Reuters) - Lowe’s Cos Inc (LOW.N), the No.2 U.S.-based home improvement retailer, has hired a lobbyist to work on its proposed C$1.8 billion acquisition of Rona Inc RON.TO, aiming to overcome political opposition to a bid for its Quebec-based rival.
+Aug 30 (Reuters) - Lowe’s Cos Inc, the No.2 U.S.-based home improvement retailer, has hired a lobbyist to work on its proposed C$1.8 billion acquisition of Rona Inc , aiming to overcome political opposition to a bid for its Quebec-based rival.

 He will work on gaining “approval by the Minister of Industry of the client’s acquisition of Rona Inc,” the entry says.